-The United Fire Brigades’ Association of New Zealand (UFBA) serves and represents the interests of 543 fire brigades and fire forces throughout the country, comprising more than 12,000 firefighters.
+The United Fire Brigades’ Association of New Zealand (UFBA) serves and represents the interests of over 550 fire brigades of all types throughout the country, comprising more than 13,500 firefighters.

 In July 2016, UFBA and the Forest and Rural Fire Association (FRFANZ) signed a Memorandum of Understanding to work together to make sure urban and rural firefighters had a single powerful voice during the transition to Fire and Emergency New Zealand.